Action of the Witt algebra on categorified quantum groups

 \begin{lemma} The action of $\LLn[n]$ (for $n \geq 0$) on bubbles (including fake bubbles) respects the action of $\LLn[n]$ on symmetric functions (see \ref{actiononfunctions}) and is given by:

 \end{lemma}

 \begin{lemma} We get the action of $\LLn[n]$ (for $n \geq -1$) on powersum bubbles as

-\end{lemma} \begin{proof} While this could be proved by a direct computation, we show that this is a consequence of \eqref{actiononfunctions}.
-Since we know how $\LLn[n]$ acts on bubbles \eqref{actiononbubbles} and that action follows the action of $\LLn[n]$ on elementary and complete homogeneous symmetric functions, we may apply the fact that those symmetric functions generate the space of symmetric functions and can be used to express the power sum function via Newton's identities~\eqref{eq:Newton}.
+\end{lemma} \begin{proof} While this could be proved by a direct computation, we show that this is a consequence of Lemma~\ref{actiononfunctions}.
+Since we know how $\LLn[n]$ acts on bubbles by Lemma~\ref{actiononbubbles} and that action follows the action of $\LLn[n]$ on elementary and complete homogeneous symmetric functions, we may apply the fact that those symmetric functions generate the space of symmetric functions and can be used to express the power sum function via a recursive application of Newton's identities from~\eqref{eq:Newton}.

-The case of $\LLn[-1]$ needs to be treated separately as there are some $\lambda_i$'s appearing in \ref{actiononbubbles-1}.
+The case of $\LLn[-1]$ needs to be treated separately as there are some $\lambda_i$'s appearing in Lemma~\ref{actiononbubbles-1}.
 An argument similar to the one above for the general case works.
 The only difference is that we need to treat $\lambda_i$'s as a formal variable.
 See~\cite[Lemma 6.7]{Elias_2023} for details.
 Note that their action of $\LLn[-1]$, called $\mathbf{z}$ in their work, differs by a minus sign.
-Additionally, the case when $m = 1$ is taken care of by our definition of $p_{i,0}(\lambda) = \lambda_i$ \ref{eq_defpil}. \end{proof}
+Additionally, the case when $m = 1$ is taken care of by our definition of $p_{i,0}(\lambda) = \lambda_i$ in~\eqref{eq_defpil}. \end{proof}

-\begin{remark} The above proof may be modified to provide an alternative proof for the action of $\LLn[n]$ on $e_m$'s from \ref{actiononfunctions} after we establish that the action on $h_m$'s agrees with the action on clockwise bubbles. \end{remark}
+\begin{remark} The above proof may be modified to provide an alternative proof for the action of $\LLn[n]$ on $e_m$'s from Lemma~\ref{actiononfunctions} after we establish that the action on $h_m$'s agrees with the action on clockwise bubbles. \end{remark}